-Lymphoid Interstitial Pneumonia
+Symptoms of Lymphoid Interstitial Pneumonia

-Diagnosis requires chest x-ray, computed tomography (CT), and pulmonary function tests (see Pulmonary Function Testing (PFT)) .
+Diagnosis requires chest x-ray, computed tomography (CT), and pulmonary function testing Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
+Pulmonary function tests are better at detecting the general type and severity... read more .
 Pulmonary function tests usually show a decrease in the amount of air the lungs can hold.
-Doctors often do bronchoscopy (see Bronchoscopy) and wash segments of the lung with a salt-water solution and then collect the washings (bronchoalveolar lavage) for testing.
+Doctors sometimes do bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
+A bronchoscope, a thin viewing tube with a light, has a camera at the... read more and wash segments of the lung with a salt-water solution and then collect the washings (bronchoalveolar lavage) for testing.